paveltimofeev/screens.io/tasklist.md

 - Frontend: Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
 - Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records
 - Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
-- Backend: Auth proxy should not store passwords in plain text
+- Proxy: Auth proxy should not store passwords in plain text
 - [Bug] **New User Init Process**: New user does not have any Viewports configured and do not have ability to add them.
+- [Feature] **New User Init Process**: Create couple of examples scenarios demonstrating key features (for every new user)
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM
 - [Move to AWS: 3] Run backend on AWS VM